hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [12:34:11](#16310180511611baoMs:gitter.im) <rebolek (Boleslav BÅ™ezovskÃ½)>:
 Why not?
-So it can be tracked when you make a PR later í ½í¸‰
+So it can be tracked when you make a PR later ğŸ˜‰

 [12:50:06](#16310190061612zfPuZ:gitter.im) <RayMPerry (RaycatWhoDat)>:
 Hmm.
 What is the difference between `system/standard/header` and `system/script/header`?